Key Dates for 2025–2026

 Can I claim work-from-home expenses?

 Yes.
-The ATO's revised fixed rate method allows you to claim 67 cents per hour worked from home (from 1 July 2022 onwards), covering electricity, internet, phone, and computer consumables.
+The ATO's revised fixed rate method allows you to claim 70 cents per hour worked from home, covering electricity, internet, phone, and computer consumables.
 Alternatively, you can use the actual cost method with full records.
 You can no longer use the temporary shortcut method (80 cents/hour) that applied during COVID.

 What records do I need for work-related deductions?

-For claims over $300, you need written evidence (receipts or invoices).
-For claims under $300, you can self-assess without receipts.
+For claims totalling $300 or more, you need written evidence (receipts or invoices).
+For total claims under $300, written evidence (receipts) may not be required, but you must still be able to show you incurred the expense and how you worked out the claim.
 You must keep records for 5 years from the date you lodge your return.

 Do I need to report my super contributions?